NB: THE PILGRIMAGE IS NOW FULLY BOOKED. HOWEVER, YOU CAN STILL APPLY TO BE ON A WAITING LIST IN CASE OF SPACES BECOMING AVAILABLE AGAIN, THANK YOU.

 It would be nice to think that we may be able to celebrate a service here, possibly in the roofed but otherwise open-air building which was put up for the visit of Pope John Paul II in the 1970s.
 We will seek permission for this in due course.

 The site also features a visitor’s centre and a shop.
-We could buy some snacks for lunch at Shannonbridge and maybe also pay a short visit to the two Romanian Orthodox sisters, in their nearby newly established Monastery of the Life-Giving Spring before heading coast-wards again.
+We could buy some snacks for lunch at Shannonbridge and possibly also pay a short visit to the two Romanian Orthodox sisters, in their nearby newly established Monastery of the Life-Giving Spring before heading coast-wards again.

 Just over two hours will take us to the to the foot of the majestic mountain Croagh Patrick, considered a holy mountain by many, and a favourite pilgrimage location for visitors and for locals, many of whom ascend barefoot to the peak in prayer and penance and in honour of St Patrick who reportedly spent 40 days of Lent in fasting on the summit.